ArachneeProject/Arachnee_old/README.md

 - Unity3D allows me to create the 3D visualization of the whole thing.
 - Arachnee is written in C# with Visual Studio, because, well, I like this language (and Unity doesn't really accept other languages anyway).
 VS is a very powerful IDE, so I use it to work with efficiency.

 ## It seems cool.
-How far along is Arachnee at this point?
+How advanced is Arachnee so far?
 Take a look in the Screenshots folder: you'll be able to see the progression of the project.
 All files are named by date, except the file concept.jpg, which shows what Arachnee "should" look like.

 It's a personnal project that I'm working on, not on full-time, so it's progressing at its own speed.
 But I hope you'll enjoy it when the first version will be available :)